-- The Ryerson University Library Archives and Special Collections (A&SC) has a mandate to acquire, preserve, and make accessible all non-circulating library collections materials that fall under the following categories: University Records (RG), Archival Fonds (F), Curated Collections (C), and Rare Books.
+The Toronto Metropolitan University Library Archives and Special Collections (A&SC) has a mandate to acquire, preserve, and make accessible all non-circulating library collections materials that fall under the following categories: University Records (RG), Archival Fonds (F), Curated Collections (C), and Rare Books.

-- The A&SC will preserve and provide access to all collected material according to the appropriate, current federal or provincial law (including intellectual property legislation and Ontario’s Freedom of Information and Protection of Privacy Act), Ryerson University’s Mandate, or the pertinent donation agreement.
+The A&SC will preserve and provide access to all collected material according to the appropriate, current federal or provincial law (including intellectual property legislation and Ontario’s Freedom of Information and Protection of Privacy Act), Toronto Metropolitan University’s Mandate, or the pertinent donation agreement.

 The A&SC accepts acquisitions of items and collections through the following methods: